 Charlie brings his applied experience into the classroom as a faculty member in the Masters in Development Policy and Practice program where he teaches a course on land and resource use conflict.
 His current research, funded through NH SeaGrant, is focused on identifying opportunities and barriers to cultivating alternative markets for NH-caught seafood.

 - Ph.D. in Natural Resources and Earth Systems Sciences, University of New Hampshire.

-- M.A. in Geography/Regional Planning & Development, Western Illinois University.
+- M.A. in Geography/Rural Economic Development and Planning, Western Illinois University.

 - B.A. in Geography/Environmental Studies, Dartmouth College.

 - Faculty Fellow, Carsey Institute, University of New Hampshire (2012 - present)

 - Board Member (former Vice Chair), Sustainable Harvest International (2009 - present)